lubojr/naucse.python.cz/lessons/beginners-en/first-steps/index.md

 ```

 As an exercise, try to run the Python console again - open the command prompt
-(the terminal), then activate the virtual environment, and finally run Python.
+(the terminal), and finally run Python.